YuriFarias741/Todo-Listing-App/README.md

 # Todo-Listing-App
 A todo-list app made with a python API (Django Rest Framework) with a basic React.js Front-end

-In order to run this whole thing, you need to be sure you have both Node.js and Pipenv installed;
+In order to run the whole thing, you need to be sure you have both Node.js and Pipenv installed;

 To use this app, first run the backend API:
 Just access the backend/ folder and run: